 - The seat features enhanced side impact protection with Guard Surround Safety panels that can be folded into the seat when not required.
 The seat itself also has a reinforced steel inner shell to increase its structural integrity.

 The following video shows you how the Every Stages adapts across the different stages and highlights its brilliant features.

 The Joie Every Stage Car Seat comes in four different colours – Eclipse, Two Tone Black, Urban and Salsa.

 Value for money

-At £200 I think the Joie Every Stage Car Seat is excellent value.
-If you buy this seat and use it from birth until your little one is 12, that works out at just under £17 a year which is incredible value for money.
+At £159.99 (current price at John Lewis) I think the Joie Every Stage Car Seat is excellent value.
+If you buy this seat and use it from birth until your little one is 12, that works out at under £14 a year which is incredible value for money.

 We have all been really bowled over by the Joie Every Stages Car Seat.
 As parents , Andy and I have been really impressed with the excellent quality, numerous safety features and ease-of-use, but most importantly, Jack finds it really comfortable, even on long journeys.
 It’s also lightweight making it easier to move between cars which is a huge bonus for us as we are constantly swapping the seats between our cars.